• Skip to primary navigation

 • In a large bowl, whisk the eggs together with the milk, sugar, rum or vanilla, salt, and cinnamon if you choose to use.

-• Place a large frying pan or a skillet over medium heat with approximately 1 tsp of butter and 1 tsp of rapeseed.
+• Place a large frying pan or a skillet over medium heat with approximately 1 teaspoon of butter and 1 teaspoon of rapeseed.

 • Place the egg coated slices in skillet and cook for 2 to 3 minutes on each side.
 Add a little more butter and a drizzle of oil while cooking if needed.